m0nkey-d-fluffy/ClusterKiller/README.md

 - Verify the notification channel ID is correct in settings
 - Check console for notification-related errors
 - The notification channel can be on a different server, but you must have permission to post there
+- Look for `"Notification promise rejected"` errors in console

 ## Logs and Debugging